-If your goal is buying a house in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area, you know that negotiating is an inevitable part of the process.
+If your goal is buying a house in North Carolina & New Jersey, you know that negotiating is an inevitable part of the process.
 Some people are just born negotiators: they are naturally good at it, and even enjoy it.
 But most of us simply aren’t put together that way.

 Still, almost anyone, with some knowledge and the right techniques, can be a good negotiator when trying to buy a house.
 And even the experienced hands can always use another negotiating weapon or two in their arsenal.
 Here are…